 How many of us know when we are genuinely heard … conversations on the phone with friends or clients … in the silence … they may say, ”Are you listening…?”
 As though in that space of silence one would be doing anything else but listening.
 This happens so often to me… and I am listening.

 Real listening is Healing

 … I once had a client who said “I don’t think I need to see you… I feel so much better just feeling heard …”

 When you ask a question, be silent and listen.
 We are sometimes so quick to jump in and answer to demonstrate how much we know, and how smart we are.
 We seem to be afraid that if we do not answer immediately, then we may be seen as not being ‘good enough’.
 Taking a moment before answering, however, shows another aspect of your character—it demonstrates you are contemplative, considered, and non-reactive.
 It shows you have a quiet confidence, secure within yourself and your genuineness.
 It also shows you have a desire to answer truthfully, not rehashing some prescribed and rehearsed answer.
 It shows you are comfortable with silence.

 Thought for the day: listen and be silent

 Have you noticed how the letters in listen and silent are the same, just in a different order?

 There is so much conveyed in the silence—in the spaces between the words.
 But just like a light breeze that touches our skin, the invitation to listen is a delicate moment which all too quickly disappears.
 Listening requires us to pay attention—to understand that what the person is saying is important, if not to you then at least to them.
-Listening requires us to put aside distractions—not allowing your focus to veer away, pulled by a beep from your phone, or a whirr of a laptop, a news bulletin on the TV, or any other gizmo you may have around.
+Listening requires us to put aside distractions—not allowing your focus to veer away, pulled by a beep from your phone, the beat from some music, or a whirr of a laptop, a news bulletin on the TV, or any other gizmo you may have around.

 Listening requires us to be aware that that moment is precious—that you, your actions, and your attention matter.